wdi-sg/gitbook-2018/05-express/express-mocha-testing/readme.md

 },
 ```

-The script above will set the Node environment to `test`, which is very useful for handling test databases, as we'll see shortly.
-The next command runs Mocha from the project's `node_modules` folder.
-Super!
+The script above will set the Node environment to `test`, which can be useful for handling test databases.

 #### Files and Folders